Water Capacity: 42 fl oz

 With both drip and pour-over methods, your choice of coffee grounds impacts the taste, too.

 "Coffee grounds should be coarse for a drip machine.
 This is due to the length of infusion time.
-Coarse ground coffee allows the water to steadily drip through, creating a deliciously infused coffee over the period of brewing," says Snow.
+Coarse ground coffee allows the water to steadily drip through, creating a deliciously infused coffee throughout the brewing," says Snow.
 "If the grounds are too fine, the water cannot easily pass through.
 This will create a longer brew time, resulting in over-extracted coffee, being too thick, dark, and tar-like."

 Realistically, as long as you don't "burn" the grounds or rush the process, coffee from pour-over makers is still superior to any coffee we've ever made with automated machines.
 You're unlikely to notice the variations in the flavor profile unless you're a keen coffee fan.